ezeeworld/B4S-Android-SDK/README.md

 - `MonitoringManager.INTENT_BEACONNAME` - (String) Name of the matched beacon as configured in the SDK
 - `MonitoringManager.INTENT_BEACONID` - (IBeaconID) Beacon identification, including technical name (B4S:XXXX:XXXX), UDID, major and minor
 - `MonitoringManager.INTENT_DISTANCE` - (double) Distance estimate in meters

-Special care needs to be taken if the SDK-generated notifications should be shown as pop-up when using the application in the foreground, rather than as Android notification.
-To implement this behaviour, **every** `Activity` in which notification popups are allowed should extend from the `B4SNotificationActivity` base class.
-Alternatively, if your activity already extends another class, you may instantiate a `B4SNotificationPopup` instance in the `onCreate` method and call through its `onResume` and `onPause` methods appropriatedly.

 ## Sample application